eCustom-Solutions/notion-nextup/docs/design/PLANTEXT.md

   - Both servers initialize the scheduler once and route events to it
 - [x] Remove legacy debounce manager code
   - `src/webhook/debounce.ts` deleted; servers and tests use scheduler exclusively
+- [x] Post-write cleanup of excluded-status ranks per user
+  - After writeback, query the user’s tasks where `Status (IT)` is excluded and `Queue Rank` is set; clear those ranks (best-effort)

 ### 21) Code Organization & Integration Points